-The results in Table 3 show that the decision by firms to disclose DEI-related issues appears largely unrelated to their underlying diversity.
-Despite an on-average positive relation between diversity and DEI discussions, we demonstrate significant variation in the relation exists.
-Collectively, we find that firms have significant discretion in how they discuss diversity in their SEC documents.
+The results in Table 3 show firm's decision to disclose DEI-related issues appears largely unrelated to their underlying diversity.
+Despite an on-average positive relation between diversity and DEI discussions, we demonstrate significant variation in the relation.
+Collectively, we find firms have significant discretion in how they discuss diversity in their SEC documents.
 We leverage this variation to identify firms that appear to be diversity washers.

 3.3.
-Constructing Firm-Specific Diversity-Washing Measures
+Constructing Firm-Specific Measures

 We construct two measures of diversity washing based on the intra-year distance between the amount of DEI commitment discussion and actual diversity.
-Effectively, we assume that the expected amount of discussion should be proportional to underlying diversity, and any deviation from the average relation across firms in a given year suggests a firm may be misrepresenting its diversity.
-We calculate these deviations as the difference between a firm's within-year DEIcommitment disclosure percentile and its diversity percentile.17 Using within-year percentile ranks allows for comparisons across two differently-scaled measures (i.e., counts of DEI words and diversity percentages).
+Effectively, we assume the expected amount of discussion should be proportional to underlying diversity, and any deviation from the average relation across firms in a given year suggests a firm may be misrepresenting its diversity.

+We calculate these deviations as the difference between a firm's within-year DEI-commitment disclosure percentile and its diversity percentile.
+Using within-year percentile ranks allows for comparisons across two differently scaled measures (i.e., counts of DEI words and diversity percentages).
 Furthermore, it mitigates the impact of outliers and measurement errors in the data.
 Comparing observations within a year controls for any time-variant common changes in these discussions, such as the general increase in firms' DEI discussions.
 We label the difference in the disclosure and actual diversity percentiles as the Diversity-Washing Level.
-We also construct a binary variable that equals one if a firm's disclosure percentile is higher than its diversity percentile, and 0 otherwise, and label the resulting variable as Diversity Washer.18
+We also construct a binary variable that equals 1 if a firm's disclosure percentile is higher than its diversity percentile, and 0 otherwise, and label the resulting variable Diversity Washer.
+Unlike other threshold-based measures, such as meeting-or-beating forecasts, the threshold at 0 does not have special economic significance.
+We include this variable because it simplifies the discussion of economic magnitudes, given that its effect is the difference for the average diversity washer compared with a non-diversity washing firm.